Scripps Research Graduate Program

-The Scripps Research Institute (TSRI) Graduate Program is an interdisciplinary graduate school offering doctoral (Ph.D.) degrees in the chemical and biological sciences.
+The Scripps Research Graduate Program is a graduate school of Scripps Research.
+It offers doctoral (Ph.D.) degrees in the chemical and biological sciences.

-In 1989, TSRI launched the Macromolecular and Cellular Structure and Chemistry (MCSC) Program which offered graduate training in the biological sciences.
+In 1989, the Scripps Research Institute launched the Macromolecular and Cellular Structure and Chemistry (MCSC) Program which offered graduate training in the biological sciences.
 This was quickly followed by the establishment of the Chemistry Program in 1992.
 The Scripps Research Institute's Graduate Program offers an interdisciplinary "Doctoral Program in Chemical and Biological Sciences."
 In 2003, TSRI redefined the curriculum to allow and encourage students to sculpt course loads in an interdisciplinary manner.
 In 2005, TSRI's Graduate Program expanded to encompass the Jupiter, Florida campus.